HITOA/PennyDSP/README.md

 One source that helped me a lot for developing this plugin : https://valhalladsp.com/2009/05/30/schroeder-reverbs-the-forgotten-algorithm/

 A lot of the DSP code part is in the PennyDSP module (locally copied) so go right here if you want to see it : https://github.com/HITOA/PennyDeepReverb/tree/main/JuceLibraryCode/modules/PennyDSP

+There is nothing deep about this reverb btw, sadly D: